00rigin/WCLI/README.md

 # Multi Camera Multi Person Python* Demo

-This demo demonstrates how to run Multi Camera Multi Person demo using OpenVINO<sup>TM</sup>.

 ## How It Works

 The demo expects the next models in the Intermediate Representation (IR) format: